YouTube and ‘SlimandMe’ script

 Wait a minute!
 It is not all business.

-Consider arriving at least one or two weeks before ‘business’.
+Consider arriving at least one or two weeks before ‘business’ and plan staying a few extra weeks post-op; apply for your visa extension when you arrive, or at least before your big day.
 Get to know the people, places, and events of Thailand.
-Check their calendar – consider traveling during a time when they are involved with local or regional holiday activities – partake their culture.
+Check their national calendar for activities – consider traveling during a time when they are involved with local or regional holiday celebrations – partake their culture and return home with the full experience.

 You certainly want your excursion to this fine nation to be memorable for more than only your confinement for surgery.
 See the temples and other Thai cultural sites.
-Be respectfull – temples adhere to a dress code of modesty and expect proper comportment at all time from all visitors.
+Be respectfull – temples adhere to a dress code of modesty; they expect proper comportment at all time from all visitors.

 Find time to meet and make friends with your neighbours – they may be all you will see in the coming days.
 Be aware of patient confidentiality.
 Your medical team are prohibited from disclosing the identification of their patients.
 It will be your decision whether or not you permit your team to disclose your presence for others to find you; therefore, it is possible that you may have a next door neighbour (maybe in your hospital, maybe at your recovery residence) you will not meet unless both of you permit your doctor to release your information to another patient.